roudra323/ArtBlock_Foundry/README.md

 ### `MainEngine.sol`
 - **Purpose:** Acts as the central engine that integrates all other contracts and functionalities.
 - **Functionality:** Coordinates interactions between different contracts, ensuring they work together seamlessly.
-It manages user interactions, token flows, and data across the platform, serving as the backbone of the ArtBlock ecosystem.
+It manages user interactions, token flows, and data across the platform, serving as the backbone of the ArtBlockForge ecosystem.

-These contracts collectively enable the ArtBlock platform to operate as a robust, decentralized system where communities can flourish under their governance structures, engage in dynamic economic activities, and enjoy secure, transparent transactions.
+These contracts collectively enable the ArtBlockForge platform to operate as a robust, decentralized system where communities can flourish under their governance structures, engage in dynamic economic activities, and enjoy secure, transparent transactions.